yufeizhao/yufeizhao.github.io/gtac/index.md

 - At the beginning of the submission for **each problem**, write _Collaborators and sources:_ followed by a list of collaborators and sources consulted (people, books, papers, websites, software, etc.), or write _none_ if you did not use any such resources.
 - Failure to acknowledge will result in an automatic 1pt penalty per problem.
-- Acceptable uses of resources include: looking up a standard theorem/formula/technique; using Wolfram Alpha/Mathematica/Python for a calculation
+- Acceptable uses of resources include: looking up a standard theorem/formula/technique; using Wolfram Alpha/Mathematica/Python for a calculation (no need to mention lectures or book draft)
 - Unacceptable uses of resources include: directly looking up the problem online or in the research literature for a solution.
 (Once you have solved a problem, it is fine to seek and learn alternate solutions.)